Codecademy/docs/content/python/concepts/strings/terms/casefold/casefold.md

 ---
 Title: .casefold()
-Description: "Takes in a string, and returns a copy of the string with all characters in lower case."
+Description: 'Takes in a string, and returns a copy of the string with all characters in lower case.'
 Subjects:
-  - "Data Science"
+  - 'Data Science'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Strings"
+  - 'Strings'
-  - "Methods"
+  - 'Methods'
-  - "Functions"
+  - 'Functions'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/analyze-data-with-python"
+  - 'paths/analyze-data-with-python'
 ---

 Takes in a string, and returns a copy of the string with all characters in lower case.